FireInstallations/SpaceOrienter/README.md

 If you want to use ephemeris you have to place WMM.COF to the working folder of the app (may change in future).
 More informations at: [WMM.COF](https://github.com/FireInstallations/SpaceOrienter/wiki/WMM.COF) and [portable mode](https://github.com/FireInstallations/SpaceOrienter/wiki/Portable-Mode)

 If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls is required (just install it to Lazarus).
 More Informations how to build the app will be found [here](https://github.com/FireInstallations/SpaceOrienter/wiki/Build-the-App).

+***

+Ephemeris calculation is taken from [PlanEph](https://sourceforge.net/projects/planeph/) libiry and translated to pascal.
+So I don't own anything about this part of the project.
+As well as the [Synapse Units](http://www.ararat.cz/synapse/doku.php/download).
+Have a look at this fantastic projects!